 The most significant approach that influences robotics education is constructivism.
 The cornerstone of the constructivist theory lies in J. Piaget's theory of cognitive development, which establishes learning as a result of mental construction by the learner.
 The cognitive development involves two essential processes: assimilation and accommodation, as insights of knowledge built over time.
 The theory of Piaget, still topical today, highlights the role of mental structures, ways of organising, combining, transforming, and assimilation of information.
-Constructivist approach involves building a learning environment, changing perspectives, preparing materials for different learning channels, creating social situations in which children learn from each other (Flueraş 2010).
+Constructivist approach involves building a learning environment, changing perspectives, preparing materials for different learning channels, creating social situations in which children learn from each other (Flueraș 2010).

 The cognitive constructivism is also declared in J. Bruner's theory based on information processing (discovery learning method), according to which learning is an active process in which students build new ideas or concepts based on current and past knowledge.
 (Ghiolmez 2014) "Discovery learning" inspires students to ask questions and to deduct general principles from practical examples or experiences.
 In the literature, discovery learning is described as a method of Inquiry-Based Instruction that encourages learners to search for new information and to find facts and correlations.
 Pappas (2014) specifies that the techniques used in discovery learning can differ, but the goal is always the same, and that it is the learners to reach the end result on their own.
 Discovery learning could be organised in combination with collaborative learning to involve all students who are attempting to have a shared educational experience.
-In a collaborative learning context, students are capable to learn from each other and share experiences that may benefit the entire class.
-Collaborative learning theory, as stated by Pappas (2014b), suggests that students who are trained in a group context and cooperate in order to achieve common goals are more successful, while those who work autonomously are more likely to exhibit competitive behaviours.
+In a collaborative learning context, students are capable to learn from each other and share experiences that students who are trained in a group context and cooperate in order to achieve common goals are more successful, while those who work autonomously are more likely to exhibit competitive behaviours.